Combinatorics of Correlated Equilibria: The Region of Full-Dimensionality

 \section{The Region of Full-Dimensionality}

-In this section we introduce the region of full-dimensionality for a type of games.
+In this section, we introduce the region of full-dimensionality for a type of game.
 For fixed $d_i \in~\mathbb N, i \in [n]$, this region classifies for which $(d_1 \times \dots \times d_n)$-games the polytope $P_G$ is of maximal dimension $D - 1 = d_1 \cdots d_n - 1$.
-Recall from \Cref{prop: nash equilibria on boundary} that the dimension of $P_G$ may determine the possible positions of Nash equilibria.
-The connections between full-dimensionality and elementary games are discussed in \cite{viossat_elementarygamesgames}.
+The connections between full-dimensionality and elementary games are discussed in \cite[Section 3]{viossat_elementarygamesgames}.
+The game is elementary if and only if none of the incentive constraints is vacuous and $P_G$ has full dimension.
 In general, it is not understood under which conditions $P_G$ has maximal dimension (i.e.\ $G$ is a \emph{full game}), though there are some partial results on forbidden dimensions \cite[Proposition 7]{viossat10_propertiesapplicationsdual}.
+Exploring full-dimensional correlated equilibrium polytopes provides valuable insights from a game theoretical perspective as in this case, Nash equilibria lie on the relative boundary of $P_G$ (\Cref{prop: nash equilibria on boundary}).
+Since computing Nash equilibria is PPAD-complete \cite{daskalakis2009complexity} and correlated equilibria are computationally less expensive, it is a meaningful pursuit to study the combinatorial properties of full-dimensional $P_G$.

 Let $Y \in \CES \subseteq \R^M$ be a vector of indeterminates, as described in \Cref{sec:correlated-cone}.
 We consider $A = A(Y)$ as a matrix with indeterminates, where each choice of $Y \in \R^M$ uniquely defines a correlated equilibrium cone